ormiret/pythonaberdeen.github.io/content/first-post.md

-title: First Post on My Sweet New Blog
+title: First Post on our new blog
 date: 03 July 2020
 author: Ian Watt